kaitong-li/E-Invigilator/README.md

 This is a system where you can do the cheat detection based on an examination room surveillance video.
 Please refer to the user guide provided below to run the system.

 ## User Guide
+Please download the cheat_detection.hdf5 and yolov3.weights files from the google drive link and place them under the same directory as main.py.

 Open the Anaconda Prompt.
 Go to the directory where you store the main.py file.

 Run: python main.py